nathanielbd/blog/content/posts/hacking-the-normie-test.md

 #### [Normie Neural Networks](https://github.com/nathanielbd/normie-neural-networks)

 Let's try doing the same thing, but with a single layer neural network.
 Just for fun.
+And also alliteration.

 ```python
 class SingleLayerNeuralNetwork(nn.Module):